leodahal4/MiniSocialMedia/app/README.md

 All the models will be on this folder of this application.
 Models are the code seperated which only deals with the database.

-This folder contains all the following fils and folder
+this folder contains following files and folders

 > .
 > ├── Controllers
 > ├── Friends.py
 > ├── LoginRegister.py
+> ├── LoginRegister_test.py
 > ├── Messages.py
 > ├── Post.py
 > ├── README.md
 > └── User.py
+> directory, 16 files

+This folder contains all the following fils and folder